mattermost/docs/source/channels/channel-naming-conventions.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

 The importance of organizing your conversations increases as Channels spreads to thousands of users.
-When you're choosing channel names, consider the following recommendations:
+When you're choosing channel names or :doc:`renaming existing channels </channels/rename-channels>`, consider the following recommendations:

 Basic structure
 ---------------